linyuanthocr/rpg_svo_pro_with_digital_twins/README.md

 ```sh
 roslaunch svo_ros Oerlikon.launch
 ```
-Make sure you have all the config files as requested in the launch file.
+Make sure you have all the config files as requested in the launch file and play your rosbag in another terminal.
+When using your own data, adjust the topic names in the launchfile.

 #### That's it already you are set!